kkkokili/kkkokili.github.io/_posts/2021-08-16-Node-JS-Authentication-Guide.md

 ## Package Clarify
 ### express-session

-This package is used to set the needed cookie for the specified cookie
+This package is used to create a session middleware and set the needed cookie for the specified cookie

-> note:  Note Session data is not saved in the cookie itself, just the session ID.
-Session data is stored server-side.

 #### Set-Up-Code